utPLSQL/utPLSQL/development/releasing.md

 To create a release follow the below steps

 ## Release preparation
-   - Create a **draft** of Release from the `main` branch using [github releases page](https://github.com/utPLSQL/utPLSQL/releases) and populate release description using information found on the issues and pull requests **since previous release**.
+   - Create a **draft** of a Release with version number `vX.Y.X`  sourced from the `main` branch using [github releases page](https://github.com/utPLSQL/utPLSQL/releases) and populate release description using information found on the issues and pull requests **since previous release**.
    To find issues closed after certain date use [advanced filters](https://help.github.com/articles/searching-issues-and-pull-requests/#search-by-open-or-closed-state).
    Example: [`is:issue closed:>2018-07-22`](https://github.com/utPLSQL/utPLSQL/issues?utf8=%E2%9C%93&q=is%3Aissue+closed%3A%3E2018-07-22+)